trifiasco/dotfiles/README.md

 # TODOs:
+- Migrate to yadm
     - Add antigen as a submodule to be automatically installed
     - Add setup scripts for the other dependencies
-- Cleanup - remove dead and obsolete dotfiles
-    - .vimrc - not maintained anymore